rgreinho/labelr/README.md

 ### Precedence

-`labeler` looks for information in this order:
+`labelr` looks for information in this order:

 1. Infered information from current directory
 2. environment variables